Godtide/ReportAid/README.md

 #### DAT

 In addition to [MetaMask](https://metamask.io/), you will also need the [Firefox](https://www.mozilla.org/) [DAT P2P Protocol](https://addons.mozilla.org/en-GB/firefox/addon/dat-p2p-protocol/) extension installed.
 Ensure [MetaMask](https://metamask.io/) is pointing at [Rinkeby](https://www.rinkeby.io/), then load the following URL: http://4b1bdf7b0f6beeadab5dadaf019cddbc94f618792ea30b8a2f5d957267d5bd92/

+**ReportAid** is an early proof of concept, so apologies in advance - help for using the app' is currently 'minimal', at best.
+You should expect some bugs, too (if you find any, feel free to raise an [issue](https://github.com/glowkeeper/ReportAid/issues)).
+Furthermore, the app' is missing some functionality as it does not, currently, implement all of the [IATI Standard](https://iatistandard.org/en/).
+That said, as a proof of concept, the app' serves its purpose well.
+Hopefully, you agree and want to get involved - if so, please get in touch with s dot huckle at sussex dot ac dot uk.

 ## Built Using